 Countryside Stewardship Plus (formally Local Nature Recovery)

-The mid level of ELMS, will be available from 2024 and provide payments for actions which target local environmental priorities identified by DEFRA.
+The mid level of ELMS, aiming at the Higher-Tier and old HLS schemes, provide payments for actions which target local environmental priorities identified by DEFRA.
 It is described as an improved version of the Countryside Stewardship Scheme with targeted options and capital items.
 The current system of applications and agreement management will be retained but with additional options and more targeting to achieve better environmental benefit.

 Landscape Recovery (LR)